stackrox/stackrox/README.md

 <details><summary>Click to expand</summary>

 Follow the guide below to quickly deploy a specific version of StackRox to your Kubernetes cluster in the `stackrox` namespace.
-Make sure to add the most recent tag to the `MAIN_IMAGE_TAG` variable.
+If you want to install a specific version, make sure to define/set it in `MAIN_IMAGE_TAG`, otherwise it will install the latest nightly.

 Run the following in your working directory of choice: